materialdigital/core-ontology/docs/ontology_structure.md

 The superclass for industrial processes:

-``pmd:ManufacturingProcess`` - A planned process that is driven by the primary intent to transform objectsA manufacturing process is always a transformative process.
+``pmd:Manufacturing Process`` - A planned process that is driven by the primary intent to transform objectsA manufacturing process is always a transformative process.

 More specific examples: